cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/manage-notifications.md

 - Make sure that you've confirmed your email address.
 - Check the filters of your mailbox.
 Verify that the rules you've enabled don't affect emails from `no-reply@cobalt.io`.
 - Check that emails from Cobalt aren't being marked as spam or junk.

+If you're **receiving emails with delay**, this may be because you've enabled greylisting for emails.
+To remedy this, add `@cobalt.io` to the allowlist.